coleifer/huey/docs/api.rst

     .. note::
         RedisHuey does not support task priorities.
-If you wish to use task periorities with Redis, use :py:class:`PriorityRedisHuey`.
+If you wish to use task priorities with Redis, use :py:class:`PriorityRedisHuey`.

     .. seealso:: :py:class:`RedisStorage`